tuyuritio/astro-theme-thought-lite/src/content/jotting/en/markdown.md

 timestamp: 2024-07-21 00:00:00+00:00
 series: Astro
 tags: [Markup, Demo]
+description: Detailed guide to extended Markdown syntax features in the theme, including Ruby annotations, abbreviations, spoiler text, and other special markup syntax.
 ---

 I originally wanted to use my favorite [markdown-it](https://github.com/markdown-it/markdown-it) as the Markdown rendering engine.
 But to adapt to Astro and prevent unexpected errors, I compromised and used [remark](https://github.com/remarkjs/remark).